 Test-NetConnection 192.168.3.102 -port 3389 |select TcpTestSucceeded

-A complete PowerShell script to change the RDP port number, create the firewall rule, and restart the Remote Desktop service might look like this:
+The complete PowerShell script code to change the RDP port number, create the firewall rules, and restart the RDP service might look like this

 Write-host "Specify the number of your new RDP port: " -ForegroundColor Yellow -NoNewline;$RDPPort = Read-Host